quasar-nova/random-cybersec/metasploitable-3/README.md

 [*] uploaded   : /home/quasar/CTF/Metasploitable3/uploads/linpeas.sh -> linpeas.sh
 ```

-Now, running it inside the machine gives a lot of information about the machine.
+Now, running it inside the machine gives a lot of information about the it.

 ```
 meterpreter > shell